 - Line a glass 8-inch pan with wax paper, leaving an overhang.

 - In a medium saucepan over low heat, add the tahini, butter, vanilla, and stevia.

 - Mix with a rubber spatula until smooth.

 - Remove from heat and mix in the coconut flour.

-- Pour the mixture onto a glass square 8-inch pan.
+- Pour the mixture into the prepared pan.

 - Cover and place in the freezer until set, at least 2 hours.